 Electric cars, vans and bikes cost more than their fossil fuel equivalents, and even though the gap is closing there is still some way to go, as the stats show.

-Chargepoint recharge times seems a problem now, and may well remain one if you’re going on a long trip, but as more chargepoints are rolled out at golf clubs, supermarkets, gyms and cinemas, it should become less of an issue for everyday local travellers.
+Chargepoint recharge times seems a problem now, and may well remain one if you’re going on a long trip, but as more chargepoints are rolled out at golf clubs, supermarkets, gyms and cinemas, it is increasingly becoming less of an issue for everyday local travellers.

 The scheme comprises a grant that’s available to homeowners who drive a qualifying EV.
 The scheme means drivers can get up to 75% (capped at £350, including VAT) off the cost of installing a charger at home.